-- •Tuesday, December 14, 1999 - •Times, but not the day, may be different from the on-line Time Schedule (will be announced when we know the details) - With permission you can move to the exam period other than the one you are scheduled for.
-If you have a problem with both times contact the instructor as soon as times are announced.
-It will not be possible to take the final on any other day.
+- ·Wednesday, June 9, 1999 - •Times, but not the day, may be different from the on-line Time Schedule (will be announced when we know the details) - •With permission you can move to the exam period other than the one you are scheduled for. olf you have a problem with both times contact the instructor early in the quarter. - •It will not be possible to take the final on any other day.